Muosvr/cryptozombie/Solidity_web3js_notes.md

 Solidity is a contrac-oriented, high-level language for implementing smart contracts.
 Influenced by C++, Python, and Javascript, it is designed to work with Etherum blockchain on the Ethereum Virtual Machine.

 ## pragma and import
-At the top of the page pragma singal to the compiler which version of solidity it should use.
+At the top of the page pragma singals to the compiler which version of solidity it should use.
 You can import file to be able use contracts from andother file
 ```solidity
 pragma solidity ^0.4.19;
 import "./another_file.sol";